weekend survival skills: shelter, fire, food and water

 the one day course.
 It is aimed at beginners and those with

 knowledge wanting to improve their skills.
-You’ll learn the key skills
+During the bushcraft weekend

-to survive: how to build a shelter quickly from natural materials, how
+to survive: different ways of building a shelter from natural

-on it, some foraging basics and how to ensure you have a supply of safe
+on it, wild food foraging, wild medicines and how to ensure you have a

 essential; it protects us from the weather, keeps

 us warm and dry and is psychologically important for morale.

 learn how to make a one person emergency shelter

 learn how to make a lean-to cold weather shelter that